Treasurys Strengthen Following Fed Statement

 ADVERTISEMENT

-Bonds sold off sharply at the end of June amid signs that major central banks outside of the U.S. were poised to start scaling aback stimulus programs.
-They then rallied as central bank officials in the U.S. and Europe turned a spotlight on a recent inflation slowdown, suggesting they would be cautious in tightening monetary policy.
+Treasurys sold off sharply at the end of June amid signs that major central banks outside of the U.S. were poised to start scaling back stimulus programs.
+They then rallied as central-bank officials in the U.S. and Europe turned a spotlight on soft inflation, suggesting they would be cautious in tightening monetary policy.

+Inflation is a main threat to government bonds, eroding the purchasing power of their fixed returns.

-Along with the Fed meeting, traders on Wednesday were keeping an eye on Congress, where the Senate is proceeding with a complicated effort to dismantle and possibly replace former President Barack Obama 's 2010 Affordable Care Act.
+In addition to the Fed meeting, traders on Wednesday were keeping an eye on Washington, where the Senate is proceeding with a complex effort to overhaul the health-care system.

-Some investors see the legislative maneuvering as a test for whether Congress can ultimately pass tax cuts, which could lead to higher bond yields by boosting inflation and likely requiring more issuance of Treasurys to finance the measure.
+Some investors see the legislative maneuvering as a test for whether Congress can ultimately pass tax cuts, which could lead to higher bond yields by boosting inflation.
+Passing tax cuts could also force the government to issue more bonds, further weighing on the prices of outstanding Treasury debt.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com